-The good news is that since many panic attacks that occur while sleeping have an underlying issue that can be addressed, you can first start combatting these issues and see if it improves your long term outlook with nighttime panic disorder.
+The good news is that since many panic attacks that occur while sleeping have an underlying issue that can be addressed, you can first start combating these issues and see if it improves your long term outlook with nighttime panic disorder.
 For example:

 How to Stop Anxiety and Panic